bri3d/esp32-isotp-ble-bridge/release/readme.md

 Download the 3 bin files in this folder.

-Using the flash tool select the 3 bin files and set the following addresses: bootloader.bin    @ 0x1000<br />
+Using the flash tool select the 3 bin files and set the following addresses:<br />
+bootloader.bin    @ 0x1000<br />
 partition-table   @ 0x8000<br />
 isotp_ble_bridge  @ 0x10000<br />